Yoshiki0319/Yoshiki0319.github.io/_portfolio/hdgim.md

 collection: portfolio
 ---

-This project implements, in PyTorch, a hyperdimensional computing (HDC) pipeline for **DNA sequence search**, following the flow shown in the schematic figure (HDC encoding → FeFET-style quantization with noise → CAM-style search).
+This project implements, in PyTorch, a hyperdimensional computing (HDC) pipeline for **DNA sequence search**.

 ### Main components